Xilinx/Vitis-AI-Tutorials/Design_Tutorials/01-caffe_cats_vs_dogs/README.md

 - An Ubuntu 16.04 host PC with Python 3.6  and its package ``python3.6-tk`` installed (this last one installed with ``sudo apt-get install python3.6-tk``);

-- [Vitis AI stack release 1.0](https://github.com/Xilinx/Vitis-AI/tree/v1.0) from [www.github.com/Xilinx](https://www.github.com/Xilinx).
-In particular, refer to the [Vitis AI User Guide UG1414 v1.0](https://www.xilinx.com/support/documentation/sw_manuals/vitis_ai/1_0/ug1414-vitis-ai.pdf) for the installation guidelines and note that you need to download the two containers available from [docker hub](https://hub.docker.com/r/xilinx/vitis-ai/tags):
+- [Vitis AI stack release 1.2](https://github.com/Xilinx/Vitis-AI) from [www.github.com/Xilinx](https://www.github.com/Xilinx).
+In particular, refer to the [Vitis AI User Guide UG1414 v1.2](https://www.xilinx.com/support/documentation/sw_manuals/vitis_ai/1_2/ug1414-vitis-ai.pdf) for the installation guidelines and note that you need to download the container available from [docker hub](https://hub.docker.com/r/xilinx/vitis-ai/tags) with tag ``vitis-ai:1.2.82``.
-  - **tools container** with tag ``tools-1.0.0-cpu``, here ``cpu`` means that this environment runs on the host PC only with CPU support (in other words without any GPU need).
 Note also that UG1414 explains how to build your own container with GPU support;
-  - **runtime container** with tag ``runtime-1.0.1-cpu``, note that you need this container only once to prepare SD card content of the target board, then you will compile all the applications directly on the target board itself, which means you do not cross-compile them from the host PC.

-- Vitis AI Evaluation board [ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html) with its [image file](https://www.xilinx.com/bin/public/openDownload?filename=xilinx-zcu102-dpu-v2019.2.img.gz), which contains a pre-built working design for the ZCU102 with the [DPU-v2](https://github.com/Xilinx/Vitis-AI/tree/master/DPU-TRD).
+- Vitis AI Evaluation board [ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html) with its [image file](https://www.xilinx.com/bin/public/openDownload?filename=xilinx-zcu102-dpu-v2020.1-v1.2.0.img.gz), which contains a pre-built working design for the ZCU102 with the [DPU-v2](https://github.com/Xilinx/Vitis-AI/tree/master/DPU-TRD).

-- With few changes, explained in the last part of the following section, this tutorial can work also with [Vitis AI stack release 1.1](https://github.com/Xilinx/Vitis-AI).

 - Familiarity with Deep Learning principles.

 - Familiarity with Caffe (here is the official [online Caffe tutorial](http://caffe.berkeleyvision.org/tutorial/)).

-## 2.1  Dos-to-Unix Conversion
+### Dos-to-Unix Conversion

 In case you might get some strange errors during the execution of the scripts, you have to pre-process -just once- all the``*.sh`` shell and the python ``*.py`` scripts with the [dos2unix](http://archive.ubuntu.com/ubuntu/pool/universe/d/dos2unix/dos2unix_6.0.4.orig.tar.gz) utility.

+### Vitis AI 1.0

+If you need to use the older Vitis AI 1.0 release, just replace this ``README.md`` file with the one placed in the subfolder ``vai_1v0`` and go on in following the instructions on that file

-# 3 Before starting
+# 3 Before starting with Vitis AI 1.2

 You have to know few things about [Docker](https://docs.docker.com/) in order to run the Vitis AI smoothly.

-In the following of this document, it is assumed that you have cloned the [Vitis AI stack release 1.0](https://github.com/Xilinx/Vitis-AI) in your working directory ``<WRK_DIR>``, for example a folder named ``~/ML/Vitis-AI``.
+In the following of this document, it is assumed that you have cloned the [Vitis AI stack release 1.2](https://github.com/Xilinx/Vitis-AI) in your working directory ``<WRK_DIR>``, for example a folder named ``~/ML/Vitis-AI-1v2``.

 To list the currently available docker images run:
 ```bash